siobhain/cormeen-walkers/README.md

 ![3 Page Website](docs/images/cormeenwalkers-pages.bmpr)

 The site consistes of 3 pages Home, Gallery & Signup.
 Each page can be reached from the menu in the header.
+The currect active page is highlighted with a box border*** clearly visible to the user.

-The currect page is highlighted.
-The home page has the most important information (highest priority) such as meet up times and guidelines as to what to wear & motivational messages describing the benefits of 'walking and talking'.
+The home page has the most important information such as the "When and Where" of the walking groups.   location and  meet up times

 For consistency of user experience the header and footer is same on each of the 3 pages.

 The header contains the logo & navigation links to get around the website.
-The footer contains social media links.
+The footer contains the tag line "All walks start at 10am from Cormeen Sports Complex" *** along with social media links the home page of facebook, twitter & instagram.
+As the site is for educational purposes only there are no social media accounts to link to.
+This informaiton is also outlined in the footer.

-The Gallery page reinforces the sense of community and inclusion by displaying images of walkers on a virtual photo wall.
+The Gallery page reinforces the sense of countryside, farmland & fresh air by displaying images of sights to be seen while on one of these walks.

-The Signup page contains a form asking for users first name and a verified email address, a submit button which will change colour when used, once submitted the user will receive a confirmation message & advised to check their inbox for the current newsletter.
+				Cormeen Walkers take a quarterly excursion to nearby Loughanlae where its alleged you can see 22 counties of Ireland on a good day!
+We announce details of upcoming trip in our quarterly newsletter along with photos and gossip from our most recent outing.<br>
+				<br>Enter your details below to receive our Quarterly Newsletter (also gets rid of this fo
+The Signup page outlines details of the quarterly daytrip and invites the user to submit their name and email address (verified) so that they can be send details of upcoming trip etc in a newsletter.
+Once they hit "Send me Newsletter" button, the user will get a confirmation notice advising them to check their inbox for the newsletter and how to unsubscribe from receiving it.
+The confirmation notice is held on a seperate html pag called confirm but this is oblivious to the user as same backdrop is used for both pages.

 ** RESPONSIVE
 This ws is responsive, it maintains its layout when viewed on difference screen widths.
 The site elements rearrange themesevles according to the current browser screeen width in order to maintain consistency of design and presentation.